nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ## Memory Profiler

-There is another useful Python profiling tool called [memory_profiler](https://pypi.org/project/memory_profiler/), which can monitor memory consumption of a Python script on a line-by-line basis.
+There is another useful Python profiling tool called [memory_profiler](https://pypi.org/project/memory_profiler/), which can monitor memory consumption in a Python script on a line-by-line basis.
-The memory profiler tool is used in a similar way to the line profiler we already covered, i.e. you have to use the `@profile` decorator to explicitly tell profiler which functions you wish to profile.
+The memory profiler tool is used in a similar way to the *line_profiler* tool we already covered, i.e. you have to use the `@profile` decorator to explicitly tell *memory_profiler* which functions you wish to profile.

-We will not cover memory profiler in detail here but more details can be found at the page linked above.
+We will not cover memory profiler in detail here but more information can be found at the page linked above.

 ## Summary